-Staged reading by UCLA's Theater MFA program (dir.
-Michael Hackett, 2016) and Antaeus Theatre Company (2019).
+Staged readings by UCLA's Theater MFA program (dir.
+Michael Hackett, 2016), Antaeus Theatre Company (2019).

 • Juan Ruiz de Alarcón, The Pretender, or A Man Beside Himself: The question posed by this play is as poignant today as it was 400 years ago: what actually makes us "us", and what makes "them" something different?
 Can a man determined to test the fidelity of his beloved pass for another by simply changing his name?
 Set in the heyday of a global and multicultural Spanish Empire, Alarcón's play explores how love and jealousy operate in a radically expanded world, where identity seems newly set adrift.
+Substantial roles: 4 male, 3 female.